Klingler, Huter, Retter & Co: master builders of expansion

 Perhaps the most important construction office in Innsbruck was Johann Huter & Sons.
 Johann Huter took over his father's small construction business.
 In 1856, he acquired the first company premises, the Hutergründeon the Innrain.
 Three years later, the first prestigious headquarters were built in Meranerstraße.
 The company registration together with his sons Josef and Peter in 1860 marked the official start of the company that still exists today.
 Huter & Söhne like many of its competitors, saw itself as a complete service provider.
 The company had its own brickworks, a cement factory, a joinery and a locksmith's shop as well as a planning office and the actual construction company.
 In 1906/07, the Huters built their own company headquarters at Kaiser-Josef-Straße 15 in the typical style of the last pre-war years.
 The stately house combines the Tyrolean Heimatstil surrounded by gardens and nature with neo-Gothic and neo-Romanesque elements.
 Famous from Huter & Söhne buildings in Innsbruck include the Monastery of Perpetual Adoration, the parish church of St Nicholas and several buildings on Claudiaplatz.

-The second big player was Josef Retter.
-Born in Tyrol, he grew up in the Wachau region.
-In his early youth, he completed an apprenticeship as a bricklayer before he left the k.k.
+The second major player was Josef Retter (1872 - 1954).
+Born in Lower Austria with Tyrolean roots, he completed an apprenticeship as a bricklayer before joining the k.k.
 State Trade School in Vienna and attended the foreman's school in the building trade department.
 After gaining professional experience in Vienna, Croatia and Bolzano throughout the Danube Monarchy, he was able to open his own construction company in Innsbruck at the age of 29 thanks to his wife's dowry.
 Like Huter, his company also included a sawmill, a sand and gravel works and a workshop for stonemasonry work.
 In 1904, he opened his residential and office building at Schöpfstraße 23a, which is still used today as a Rescuer's house is well known.
-With a new building for the Academic Grammar School and the castle-like school building for the Commercial Academy and the Evangelical Church of Christ in Saggen, the stately Sonnenburg in Wilten and the neo-Gothic Mentlberg Castle on Sieglanger, he realised some of Innsbruck's most outstanding buildings of the period to this day.
+The dark, neo-Gothic building with its striking bay window with columns and a turret is adorned with a remarkable mosaic depicting an allegory of architecture.
+The gable relief shows the combination of art and craftsmanship, a symbol of Retter's career.
+His company was particularly influential in Wilten and Saggen.
+With the new Academic Grammar School, the castle-like school building for the Commercial Academy, the Evangelical Church of Christ in Saggen, the Zelgerhaus in Anichstraße, the Sonnenburg in Wilten and the neo-Gothic Mentlberg Castle on Sieglanger, he realised many of the most important buildings of this era in Innsbruck.

 Late in life but with a similarly practice-orientated background that was typical of 19th century master builders, Anton Fritz started his construction company in 1888.
 He grew up remotely in Graun in the Vinschgau Valley.
 After working as a foreman, plasterer and bricklayer, he decided to attend the trade school in Innsbruck at the age of 36.
 Talent and luck brought him his breakthrough as a planner with the country-style villa at Karmelitergasse 12.
 In its heyday, his construction company employed 150 people.
 In 1912, shortly before the outbreak of the First World War and the resulting slump in the construction industry, he handed over his company to his son Adalbert.
-Anton Fritz's legacy includes his own home at Müllerstraße 4 as well as houses on Claudiaplatz and Sonnenburgplatz.
+Anton Fritz's legacy includes his own home at Müllerstraße 4, the Mader house in Glasmalereistraße and houses on Claudiaplatz and Sonnenburgplatz.

 With Carl Kohnle, Carl Albert, Karl Lubomirski and Simon Tommasi, Innsbruck had other master builders who immortalised themselves in the cityscape with buildings typical of the late 19th century.
 They all made Innsbruck's new streets shine in the prevailing architectural zeitgeist of the last 30 years of the Danube Monarchy.
 Residential buildings, railway stations, official buildings and churches in the vast empire between the Ukraine and Tyrol looked similar across the board.
 New trends such as Art Nouveau emerged only hesitantly.
 In Innsbruck, it was the Munich architect Josef Bachmann who set a new accent in civic design with the redesign of the façade of the Winklerhaus.
 Building activity came to a halt at the beginning of the First World War.
 After the war, the era of neoclassical historicism and Heimatstil was finally history.
-Walks in Saggen and parts of Wilten and Pradl take you back to the Wilhelminian era.
+Times were more austere and the requirements for residential buildings had changed.
+More important than a representative façade and large, stately rooms became affordable living space and modern facilities with sanitary installations during the housing shortage of the sparse, young Republic of German-Austria.
+The more professional training of master builders and architects at the k.k.
+Staatsgewerbeschule also contributed to a new understanding of the building trade than the often self-taught veterans of the gold-digger era of classicism had.
+Walks in Saggen and parts of Wilten and Pradl still take you back to the days of the Wilhelminian style.
 Claudiaplatz and Sonnenburgplatz are among the most impressive examples.
-The building company Huter and Sons still exists today.
+The construction company Huter and Sons still exists today.
 The company is now located in Sieglanger in Josef-Franz-Huter-Straße, named after the company founder.
+Although the residential building in Kaiser-Josef-Straße no longer bears the company's logo, its opulence is still a relic of the era that changed Innsbruck's appearance forever.
+In addition to his home in Schöpfstraße, Wilten is home to a second building belonging to the Retter family.
+Villa Retter is located on the Innrain opposite the university.
+Josef Retter's eldest daughter Maria Josefa, who herself was educated by the reform pedagogue Maria Montessori, opened Innsbruck's first „House of the Child“ in 1932.
+Above the entrance is a portrait of the patron Josef Retter, while the south façade is adorned with a mosaic that refers to the original purpose of the building.
+The small burial chapel at the Westfriedhof cemetery, which serves as the Retters' family burial place, is also a legacy of this important family for Innsbruck that is well worth seeing.